cypress-io/cypress/packages/frontend-shared/README.md

 ### Vue 3
 If you are new to Vue 3, there are some new features we are using in this codebase that you should become familiar with.

 But first, if you are coming from React to Vue 3, here's a small potential gotcha to note as you read and write Vue code: the idea of a `ref` in Vue is similar to a `ref` in React but with a major difference.
-In React, a when a ref's value changes, it doesn't trigger an update, or get "noticed" at all, by default.
+In React, when a ref's value changes, it doesn't trigger an update, or get "noticed" at all, by default.
 In Vue, a ref is part of the reactivity system and when the value updates, the component knows this and the updated value is reflected wherever the value is referenced.
 This can mean DOM updates, watchers firing, etc.

 Here are some features of Vue 3, and packages in the ecosystem, that are worth knowing about as we work in the codebase.